Azure-Samples/ms-identity-docs-code-dotnet/web-api-azure-function/README.md

 ### 2. Enable Function app authentication

-Next, complete the steps in [Enable Azure Active Directory in your App Service app](https://docs.microsoft.com/azure/app-service/configure-authentication-provider-aad?toc=/azure/azure-functions/toc.json#-enable-azure-active-directory-in-your-app-service-app) to add Azure Active Directory as an identity provider for your API.
+Next, complete the steps in [Enable Microsoft Entra ID in your App Service app](https://docs.microsoft.com/azure/app-service/configure-authentication-provider-aad?toc=/azure/azure-functions/toc.json#-enable-azure-active-directory-in-your-app-service-app) to add Microsoft Entra ID as an identity provider for your API.

 Use these settings in your identity provider configuration.